demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ### prisma-cloud-alert-get-details

 ***
-Gets the details of an alert based on alert ID
+Gets the details of an alert based on the alert ID.

 #### Base Command